damolinx/vscode-sorbetto/README.md

 - **Sorbet Status**: displays the current status of the Sorbet LSP, including a busy indicator.
 The **Output** action brings the **Sorbetto** Output pane into view for checking log entries.

 # Sorbet Snippets
 Sorbetto provides [snippets](https://code.visualstudio.com/docs/editing/userdefinedsnippets) for standard Sorbet constructs.
-You can access them via the **Snippet: Fill File with Snippet** command on any open editor, as well as the **Snippet: Insert Snippet** on any `ruby`-language editor.
+You can access them via the **Snippet: Fill File with Snippet** command on any open editor, as well as the **Snippet: Insert Snippet** command on any `ruby`-language editor.
 Additionally, each snippet has an associated trigger word that is recognized by IntelliSense while typing.
 For example, typing `abstract` will display the snippets for an abstract class, module, or method, allowing for quick and intuitive code insertion.
-Use the **Snippet: Insert Snippet** from a `ruby` editor to browse a list of all available snippets in your installed version of the extension.
+Use the **Snippet: Insert Snippet** command from a `ruby` editor to browse a list of all available snippets in your installed version of the extension.

 <p align=center>
   <img width=600 src="https://github.com/user-attachments/assets/d03241d1-7f83-4485-a59c-be38264e18c0" alt="Sorbet snippets provided by Sorbetto" />
 </p>

 # Workspace Setup
-The **Setup Workspace** command automates all steps from [Adopting Sorbet](https://sorbet.org/docs/adopting) into a convenient place.
-When setting up `bundler`, it will force local installation of gems via `bundle config set --local path 'vendor/bundle'`.
-Don't use this command if you prefer globally installed gems, and follow the linked documentation to set up your workspace.
+The **Setup Workspace** command automates all steps from [Adopting Sorbet](https://sorbet.org/docs/adopting) in one convenient place.
+When setting up `bundler`, this command will force local installation of gems via `bundle config set --local path 'vendor/bundle'`.
+Don't use this command if you prefer globally installed gems; instead, follow the linked documentation to set up your workspace.

 # Extension Logs
 Sorbetto uses a single output channel to log its exceptions and Sorbet's.
 The log level can be controlled via the standard **Developer: Set Log Level** command, selecting **Sorbetto** from the dropdown.
 See [documentation](https://code.visualstudio.com/updates/v1_73#_setting-log-level-per-output-channel) for details.